Is this major communication mistake crushing you?

 Listen folks… it shows.
 When you don’t believe in yourself, it shows, and it affects your sales.

-Now, I don’t want this to turn into a sob, overly long and dramatic article about your self-confidence.
+Now, I don’t want this to turn into an overly long and dramatic article about your self-confidence.
 There are already MANY resources out there to help with that.

 My two favorites are Psycho-Cybernetics by Maxwell Maltz and How to Stop Worrying and Start Living by Dale Carnegie.

-Always remember, it’s hard to create RAVING FANS if you aren’t yours first.
+Always remember, it’s hard to create RAVING FANS if you aren’t your own fan first.

 To your success,